Master’s of Healthcare Admin Programs in Louisiana

 Another New Orleans option is Tulane University, which offers master’s degrees in public health, health administration, and a specialization in tropical medicine.
 Each of these programs is from 42 to 60 credit hours and includes a selection of core courses.
 Students are also able to gain practical experience during a practicum.
 To be admitted into the Master of Healthcare Administration program, a student is required to have a minimum GRE score of 1000 and an undergraduate GPA of at least a 3.0.
 Outstanding experience and strong letters of recommendation can compensate if minimum requirements are not met.

 With similar requirements for admission, the best way to prepare for entrance to any master’s in healthcare admin program may be to utilize a test preparation course and have scores sent to several schools.
 All of the tests required by the schools have study guides available.
 The study guide can provide excellent examples of the types of questions that will be asked on the exam.
 Mock interviews can also help applicants prepare for the actual interview.

 As other employment sectors decline, healthcare continues to grow.
-A June 2014 Forbes article noted that the healthcare industry has gained one million jobs since the passage of the Affordable Care Act.
+The healthcare industry has gained one million jobs since the passage of the Affordable Care Act.
 More people are becoming eligible for services and healthcare workers and administrators are needed to manage this expansion.
 A Master’s in Healthcare Administration could lead to a promising career that can be rewarding for years to come.
 Contact the schools on our page to learn more.

 HEALTH ADMINISTRATION SCHOOLS